×

 If you want a hardy blueberry, Northblue is it.
 This plant is suitable for zones 3 to 7 and has survived temperatures as low as 35 degrees below zero.
 This juicy, “wild” tasting blueberry also makes a great addition to your landscape, producing white foliage in the spring and turning to deep burgundy in the fall.

-Coming in at number two on our list of the best blueberries to grow this year is the Razz blueberry.
+Moving up to number four on our list of the best blueberries to grow this year is the Razz blueberry.
 Boasting a remarkable and unique flavor with raspberry overtones, these plump, powder-blue berries are ideal for eating fresh, making jams and preserves, and baking.
 Hardy in zones 4 to 7 and growing to 6 feet tall, this plant offers a generous yield of fruits toward the middle of the season.

 Want to start growing blueberries at home?
 Blueberries are a favorite of everyone, everywhere!
 With our Blueberry Bonanza Gardening Guide, you’ll have everything you need to know about growing and enjoying this delicious and healthful fruit.